 Then came the first floors, to make the roof building stage easier and safer.

-To build the roof, Tom took down the existing rafters, each of which he lengthened individually to get the eaves to extend over the external insulation.
+To build the roof, Matt took down the existing rafters, each of which he lengthened individually to get the eaves to extend over the external insulation.
 “It took some figuring out, using the original rafters as a template on how to build the roof.
 When I made a mistake, I went and did another.
 I bolted a 3ft piece of wood onto the end of each rafter, I made them extralong and cut them to size when the fascia board went on.”

 “Colin advised that instead of collar ties we use a flitch beam – steel sandwiched between timber – that runs underneath the ridge board which is in turn supported by posts on beams.
 This required some engineering as we had to sit it in the wall at first floor level.
 It was a trial and error operation and the only time we had a crane on site.”

 The day the crane came Matt, Imelda, their friend Ciarán Donnelly and Ed worked together to ensure it all went according to plan.
 “We had friends from London visit at different stages of the build,” relates Imelda, “to lend a hand, which was wonderful, but the day of the crane sticks out most in my mind.
 When we got the steel in place, with help from Ciarán and Ed, the feeling of gratefulness and relief was enormous.”